Residential Water Heaters

 Standards mandatory in 2015 will save approximately 3.3 quads of energy and result in approximately $63 billion in energy bill savings for products shipped from 2015-2044.
 The standard will avoid about 172.5 million metric tons of carbon dioxide emissions, equivalent to the annual greenhouse gas emissions of about 33.8 million automobiles.

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE published a request for information for test procedures for residential water heaters and commercial water heaters.
-78 FR 2340 (Jan.
-11, 2013).
-For more information, please see the rulemaking webpage.
+DOE published a Federal Register notice of proposed rulemaking regarding definitions for consumer water heaters.
+80 FR 18784 (April 8, 2015) For more information, please see the rulemaking webpage.

 Standards for Residential Water Heaters

 The following content summarizes the energy factor requirements for residential water heaters.
 The text is not an official reproduction of the Code of Federal Regulations and should not be used for legal research or citation.